Bill Maher uses racial slur during 'Real Time' interview

 Story highlights

-- The exchange sparked outrage on social media
+- Maher's exchange with Sen. Ben Sasse sparks outrage on social media

-(CNN)Comedian Bill Maher used a racial epithet Friday night during an interview with Republican Sen. Ben Sasse of Nebraska.
+(CNN)Comedian Bill Maher used a racial epithet during an interview Friday night with Republican Sen. Ben Sasse of Nebraska on his HBO show, sparking outrage on social media.

-Sasse was promoting his book, "The Vanishing American Adult" on Maher's HBO show, "Real Time."
+Sasse was promoting his book, "The Vanishing American Adult," on "Real Time With Bill Maher."

 The two were discussing teenagers and maturity when Maher mentioned that adults dress up for Halloween in California.
 He then asked Sasse if people do that in Nebraska.